BackupTypes of Backup: Understanding Full, Differential, and Incremental Backup

 For instance, if you have a high volume of data, you need a backup strategy that uses the combined power of a full and an incremental backup.

 These insights offer clarity for your SaaS backup buying process and can help you narrow down your search for the right backup solution that meets your backup needs.
-After all, you want a reliable solution that will store your business information, like Google Workspace, Office 365 and Salesforce data, and help you recover it when you need it.
+After all, you want a reliable solution that will store your business information, like Google Workspace, Microsoft 365 and Salesforce data, and help you recover it when you need it.

-Spanning, a Kaseya company, is the leader in SaaS Cloud-to-Cloud Backup, proven and trusted by more than 10,000 organizations to provide enterprise-class data protection for Office 365, Google Workspace and Salesforce.
+Spanning, a Kaseya company, is the leader in SaaS Cloud-to-Cloud Backup, proven and trusted by more than 10,000 organizations to provide enterprise-class data protection for Microsoft 365, Google Workspace and Salesforce.
 It enables end users as well as administrators to easily backup and restore data in just a few clicks.

 Learn More About Spanning Backup